 Salt, to taste

-3 Once the water is boiling, add buckwheat, or other type, of noodle and cook according to package instructions, or about six minutes, until al dente.
-When noodles are finished cooking, pour into a collander and rinse with cold water and drain.
-To quickly cool your noodles you may also place a few ice cubes in the collander or place the drained noodles into the freezer for a short time, just don't forget them!
+4 Boil, drain, and cool noodles: Once the water is boiling, add buckwheat noodles, or other type of noodles, and cook according to package instructions, or about six minutes, until al dente.
+When noodles are finished cooking, pour into a colander and rinse with cold water and drain.
+To quickly cool your noodles you may also place a few ice cubes in the colander or place the drained noodles into the freezer for a short time, just don't forget them!

 5 Serve: To serve, place cooled noodles in a medium sized bowl.
 Top with dressing and vegetables/fruit of your choice.
 Place one of the hard-boiled egg halves on top and a few radish sprouts.